aelassas/aelassas/README.md

 My key strength is creating forward-thinking solutions that adapt across industries, enabling organizations to streamline and automate their work process or data management.

+Most of my web projects are built with [React](https://react.dev/).
+If you want to dive deeper in the [React codebase](https://github.com/facebook/react), read this [paper](https://pomb.us/build-your-own-react/).

 ##### OPEN-SOURCE PROJECTS

 I am the creator and maintainer of the following open-source projects: